Finite Entanglement Entropy of Black Holes: Conclusions

-We notice that in Weyl gravity the usual black hole backgrounds are still exact solutions, but the Wald entropy (obtained considering only the classical action) is identically zero when evaluated on the Ricci flat Schwarzschild solution.
-Also in the case of entanglement entropy the term proportional to the area is vanishing at classical level.
-This is a mere consequence of the absence of mass scales in the theory.
-If we ignore quantum corrections, from the quantum mechanical point of view the black hole state is not entangled, namely it is a separable state.

-\section{CONCLUSIONS}
+\section{Conclusions}

-In this paper we explicitly showed that in a polynomial or quasi-polynomial (ghost free) higher derivative gravitational theory coupled to matter the black hole entanglement entropy due to classical terms and bulk divergences is finite.
+In this paper we explicitly showed that in a polynomial or quasi-polynomial (ghost-free) higher derivative (or weakly non-local) gravitational theory coupled to matter the conical entropy for a black hole horizon, due to classical terms and bulk divergences, is finite and coincides with the area term of Wald entropy.
 We emphasize that any super-renormalizable theory can be made finite according to the procedure described in section III.
-The matter sector is also properly chosen to be quasi-polynomial (ghost free) or weakly nonlocal in order to have a super-renormalizable action for all fundamental interactions.
+The matter sector is also properly chosen to be quasi-polynomial (ghost-free) or weakly non-local in order to have a super-renormalizable action for all fundamental interactions.
 Quasi-polynomiality, or weak non-locality, is crucial to achieve unitarity and super-renormalizability at the same time.
 In dimensional regularization an appropriate higher derivative kinetic operator is sufficient to make the beta function of the Newton coupling zero.
 In the cut-off regularization scheme (with or without using heat-kernel technique) the addition of one extra vertex interaction, which is cubic in the curvature, is sufficient to make the beta function for the Einstein-Hilbert operator vanishing.
 This is an explicit example of a theory in which interactions do matter and make the difference with respect to the results obtained for free theories \cite{SoloLiving}.
+We emphasize that in the paper we followed the strategy of reading the entanglement entropy from the effective action and this method easily tells us a lot about the UV divergences of the latter.

-Moreover, when weakly nonlocal gravitational and gauge interactions are coupled to the usual local action for standard matter (scalars and fermions), the gravitational constant has a universal renormalization due to the matter content only.
+Moreover, when weakly non-local gravitational and gauge interactions are coupled to the usual local action for standard matter (scalars and fermions), the gravitational constant has a universal renormalization due to the matter content only.
 This theory is not super-renormalizable anymore, but it is not affected by the interpretational problems of conical entropy that may be found in the literature \cite{SoloRecent}.